 First of all, as I discussed earlier understanding, your audience is crucial to running your business.
 Secondly, customer behavior is very important to introduce new automation.

-These questions will help you determine what kinds of behaviors YOU want to drive along; you will have to identify what behavior you want to see in a customer.
+These questions will help you determine what kinds of behaviors YOU want to drive along; you will have to identify what behaviors you want to drive.
 Do you want them to keep coming back frequently?
 Do you want them to buy a complementary product of the previous product?